A guaranteed retirement income

 If either you or your partner pass away, the full withdrawal benefit will be transferred to the surviving partner for the rest of their life.
 Should you both pass away, all remaining capital will go to your estate.

 As no one knows what’s going to happen in the future, it’s important that your finances have the flexibility to cope with whatever life throws at you.
 You can:

 - Withdraw your full account balance without penalty

 - Withdraw up to 20% of your investment as a lump sum without penalty.
 Your income will be recalculated to take account of this

 - Have your remaining balance go to your estate if you pass away

-For a free, no-obligation consultation with an Authorised Financial Adviser about whether an annuity might be right for you, call 0508 MILESTONE (0508 645 378) or leave your details and enquiry below.
+For a free, no obligation consultation with an Authorised Financial Adviser about whether an annuity might be right for you or other retirement planning options, call 0508 MILESTONE (0508 645 378) or leave your details and enquiry below.